 Drain Valves Information

 Electronic drain valves consist of a solid-state timer, solenoid valve, and protective housing.
 They differ in terms of timer specifications, valve specifications, and available features.
 Timer specifications for electronic drain valves include interval time, discharge time, supply voltage, current consumption, operating temperature, housing material, and connection type.
-Manual test switching, light-emitting diode (LED) indicators, and IP or NEMA protection are available features.
-Valve type, working pressure, temperature, and media temperature are common valve specifications.
 Typically, electronic drain valves have a valve body made of forged brass or stainless steel.
-The insulation may be Grade F or Grade H. Although Grade F insulation is industry standard, Grade H provides superior temperature-resistance and longer life.
+Electronic valve insulation may be Grade F or Grade H. Grade F insulation is industry standard, and by comparison Grade H provides superior temperature-resistance and longer life.

 Drain valves are manufactured and tested in accordance with national, international, and non-governmental standards.
 Often, products bear designations such as the CE Mark or the UL Mark.
 The European Union (EU) requires CE marks for electronic drain valves and electric drain valves that will be sold, or put into service for the first time anywhere in the European community.
 Drain valves with marks from Underwriters Laboratory (UL) are also available.